algosup/2022-2023-project-1-smart-signage-Project-8-group/Fonctional_Specification.md

 >Work In Progress

-The device shall be a small box with a set a sensors to install on the power supply. it will send repport every [insert number] hours containning something (probably)
+The device would be a small box with a set a sensors to install on the power supply. it will send repport every [insert number] hours containning something (probably)

 ## Error Reporting

 >Work In Progress

-Since the only possible user input will be a repport request, the two only error the device shall handle are :
+Since the two only possible user inputs will be a repport request or a ON/OFF request, the two only error the device shall handle are :
 - a wrong request (wrong sintax for exemple)
 - to much request (since were are limited in the number of message we can send)